 If you are considering working with a marketing consultant or marketing consultancy, we encourage you to think of your working relationship as a partnership towards your strategy and the implementation of your strategy.
 The more you give to this partnership, the more you will get from it and the better the strategy and implementation will be.

-But to make the most of a partnership with a marketing consultant, you must also recognise their expertise and approach the working relationship with open-mindedness and flexibility.
+But to make the most of a partnership with a marketing consultant, you must also recognise their expertise.
+This means approaching the working relationship with open-mindedness and flexibility.

 Businesses that succeed are businesses that are open to change.
-We won’t lie to you—if you do choose to work with a marketing consultant, they may well advise you to rip up your current marketing strategy and start from scratch.
+We won’t lie to you.
+If you choose to work with a marketing consultant, they may advise you to rip up your current marketing strategy.
+And you could start from scratch.
 Although it can be hard to let go of plans, especially those we’ve invested so much time in, doing so can be instrumental to your business’ success.

-If you are set on seeing your own plan out until the very end, and are unwilling to modify it to reflect a marketing consultant’s insights, then we suggest working with a marketing agency instead.
-They will do exactly what you tell them to, even if they think there is a better solution available.
+If you are set on your own plan, or are unwilling to modify it to reflect a marketing consultant’s insights, then we suggest working with a marketing agency.
+Because they will do exactly what you tell them to, even if they think there is a better solution available.

 There’s a lot of trust involved with working with a marketing consultant, and this can feel really daunting.
 What if they scrap your whole marketing plan and the one they create for you doesn’t work?
 What if you invest all that time and effort into them, and they fail to deliver?

-These anxieties often sway many business owners into working with marketing agencies instead of marketing consultancies; they feel that though they may not have much control or input in a marketing agency’s approach, at least they know exactly what they’re getting—whether that’s five blogs a week or an optimised website design.
+These anxieties often sway many business owners into working with marketing agencies instead of marketing consultancies; they feel that though they may not have much control or input in a marketing agency’s approach.
+But at least they know exactly what they’re getting.
+For instance, whether that’s five blogs a week or an optimised website design.

-What business owners get from marketing consultants is much less clear cut.
+What business owners get from marketing consultants is less clear.
 Marketing consultants want your business to be adaptive and agile, which is why they don’t offer packaged, off-the-shelf solutions.
 They will hone your strategy over time, making it responsive to market conditions and competitor activity.

 Though this approach promises higher results, it requires trust, investment, and a long-term view of your business’ growth.